FREE Case Review (866) 588-0600

 Real-life scenarios often provide the most compelling insights into the intricacies of overtime disputes.
 Consider the case of a retail manager who, despite her title, spent the majority of her time performing non-managerial tasks and was denied overtime pay.
 After legal intervention, it was determined that her employer had misclassified her role to avoid overtime pay.

-In another instance, a group of IT professionals were denied overtime pay based on the belief that they were "exempt from overtime" due to their specialized skills.
-However, a closer examination revealed that their tasks did not meet the exemption criteria set by the FLSA.
+As stated by the US Department of Labor, a group of IT professionals were denied overtime pay based on the belief that they were “exempt from overtime” due to their specialized skills.
+However, a closer examination revealed that their tasks did not meet the exemption criteria set by the FLSA [2].

 These cases underscore the importance of understanding job classifications and the nuances of overtime eligibility.
 They serve as cautionary tales, emphasizing the need for both employees and employers to be well-informed about overtime regulations to prevent costly legal disputes.